nageshchauhan/thinkofjava.io/java/fundamentals/2_datatype/datatypes.md

 Old languages (like c/c++) are ASCII code based and number of allowed ASCII code characters are less than or equal to 256.
 To represent these 356 characters, 8 bits(1 byte) is enough hence the size of char in old language is 1 byte.

-But Java is unicode based and the number of different unicode characters are greater than 256 and less than or equal to 65536.
+But Java is Unicode based and the number of different Unicode characters are greater than 256 and less than or equal to 65536.
 To represent these many characters, 8 bits may not enough.
-So we should go for 16 bits.
-Hence the size of char in java is 2 bytes.
+So we should go for 16 bits, Hence the size of char in java is 2 bytes.

 Size: 2 bytes (16 bits)